Michael Clarke (skier)

 Michael Andrew Clarke (born 24 August 1970 in Melbourne, Australia) is a former Australian mogul skier.
 He won the Junior World Mogul Championships in 1989, Australia's first ever skiing world championship win.
 Not just Australia's first skiing world champion but Australia's first world champion in any of the winter Olympic sports.

 From Falls Creek, Clarke, won the mogul event at the junior world championships in Sälen [sæːlen] locality Sweden.
 The only other Australian to win a world championship skiing medal was Malcolm Milne, who won a downhill bronze in 1967.

 Film

 Clarke did stunt work for Jackie Chan in the film First Strike, produced partially at Falls Creek, as a stunt skier and snowmobiler.

 Early life

 In early life Clarke had a fond affiliation with mathematics "It's not physics, it's proven!".
-Pulled out of his final year of school while building a small but crude robot to take on the world at skiing and left that type of science behind too take on medical science.
+Pulled out of his final year of school while building a small but crude robot to take on the world at skiing and left that type of science behind to take on medical science.